MuminovicAnel/nyaaFetcher/README.md

 # nyaaFetcher

-Search and download on nyaa.si
+Search and download on nyaa.si with qbittorrent client api

 ### Requirements